Acreage Calculator

 Practical Industry Applications📊

-1. Real Estate: Verifying the lot size mentioned in MLS listings vs. official tax maps.
+1. Real estate: Cross-check the lot size in an MLS listing against the official county tax map before making an offer.

-3. Construction: Checking if a lot meets the minimum setback requirements for building permits.
+3. Construction: Verify that a parcel meets the minimum lot-size and setback requirements in your local building code before submitting permit applications.

 Questions and Answers